slightlyoff/share-button/README.md

 # share-button

-A performance-first web component for sharing on [infrequently.org](https://infrequently.org).
+A performance-first web component for content sharing.
+Initially developed for (and you can see it used on) [infrequently.org](https://infrequently.org/)

 Provides:

   - Sharing via [Web Share API](https://web.dev/web-share/) as well as direct link copy and toot/tweet buttons
   - Themeing through CSS variables and Web Component `::part()`s
-  - Tiny footprint; a single file, < 4KiB gzipped, and traced to death by someone who knows their way around a browser
+  - Tiny footprint; a single file, ~4KiB gzipped, and traced to death by someone who knows their way around a browser

 ## Using/Configuring